Generic Name: c1 esterase inhibitor (human) (C1 ES-ter-ase in-HIB-i-ter)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of blood or clotting problems, such as blood clots in your veins or lungs (eg, deep vein thrombosis, pulmonary embolism)
+- if you have a history of heart or blood vessel disease; stroke; thick blood; or blood or clotting problems, such as blood clots in your veins or lungs (eg, deep vein thrombosis, pulmonary embolism)

 How to use Berinert: